Cho-jap-heon/CA_PBL_MIPS_PWM/docs/design_report.md

 ## 6. Reflection

-The hardest part was verifying the boundary between software and hardware.
-A correct PWM module is insufficient if the top-level switch port, MMIO decoder, pipeline store data, or machine code is wrong.
-A self-checking testbench made that path observable and repeatable.
+The most difficult part was not the PWM controller itself, but checking whether the value loaded from the switch MMIO address was really reaching the PWM duty register.
+The PWM module was simple because it only used an 8-bit counter and a comparator.
+However, the full system could fail at several points: the top-level switch port, the MMIO address decoder, the store-data path, the load-use hazard handling, or the encoded machine instructions in memfile.dat.

+To make the verification clearer, I used a self-checking testbench with four switch values: 0, 64, 128, and 255.
+This made it easier to confirm that pwm_duty followed switches and that pwm_out changed its pulse width accordingly.

-With more time, I would add a synthesizable FPGA wrapper with clock division, button debouncing, and constraints for a physical board.
-I would also expose named debug ports instead of using hierarchical testbench references.
+If I had more time, I would add an FPGA wrapper with clock division and switch debouncing so that the design could be tested on a real board, not only in simulation.
+Thank you for reading!